digideskio/kubernetes/docs/proposals/component-registration.md

 A Kubernetes Cluster **Component**...

-- Is a required or optional part of the Kubernetes cluster
+- Is considered a part of the cluster
+- Must register (or be registered) with Kubernetes (apiserver) to join the cluster
-- Knows about Kubernetes (speaks the API)
+- Must know about Kubernetes (speak the API)
-- Must be registered with Kubernetes to join the cluster
+- Must be deployed/managed by the cluster admin/operator (rather than a user)
+- Should expose a method for remotely probing the liveness and readiness of each instance (e.g. tcp/http/https).
+- May be scheduled/deployed on the cluster (primary components vs addon components)
+- May be required for the cluster to function (required vs optional)
+- May be added/removed from a running cluster (mutable cluster component membership over time)
+- May require admin API access (privileged behavior)
 - May consist of one or more instances
 - May be deployed on different (network accessible) machines
-- Must exposes a method for remotely probing the liveness and readiness of each instance (e.g. tcp/http/https).
-- May be added to or removed from a running cluster (if optional)
 - May be upgraded over time

 The **Primary Components** currently consist of the apiserver, controller-manager, and scheduler.

 The"**Hyperkube** is a single binary that can be run as each of the three primary component binaries.
 Hyperkube may also refer to the set (or pod) of primary component containers or the (virtual) machine that those containers run on.
+Not all Kubernetes deployments use or should be required to use the Hyperkube.

 **Master** has been sometimes used in reference to both the APIServer component and the (virtual) machine which hosts the three primary components.
 I'm going to avoid this term, because it is ambiguous.